 Naturalization papers.
 These may not be copies and the ORIGINAL papers are sent with application by certified mail.

-· Applicants under age 18 must be accompanied by a parent with appropriate identification, unless applicant has his/her own driver’s license.
+***Applicants under age 18 must be accompanied by at least one parent with appropriate identification, regardless of whether or not the applicant has his/her own driver’s license.

 US Passport Card

 You also have the option of applying for a US Passport Card.
 The card facilitates entry and expedites document processing at US land and sea ports of entry when arriving from Canada, Mexico, the Caribbean region and Bermuda.
 The card is not valid for international travel by air.
 To apply for a US Passport Card you will need to provide the same documentation as you would when applying for a passport book as listed above.

 The fees for the Passport Card are as follows:

 - $30.00----16 years and over and the card is valid for 10 years

 - $15.00----15 years and under and the card is valid for 5 years

 ***Check or money order made payable to “US DEPARTMENT OF STATE”.
 Cash or separate check made payable to “ORLEANS COUNTY CLERK” in the amount of $25.00 per passport card.

 RECEIPT OF PASSPORT

 Customers will receive their passports within 6 weeks for routine processing.
 Those wishing to receive passports sooner may request expedited service for an additional $60.00 plus the cost of overnight mail envelopes.
 These individuals will receive their passports within three weeks.
 Upon receiving a passport, please check all information on it for correctness.
 If you discover an error, contact the issuing passport agency for instructions on how to start the amendment process.